This is the best. very small in size but delivers better than Wondershare video repair or Stellar video repair. Thank you very much. – Youtube

 Does it work if my files were encrypted with an ONLINE key?

 Online key, offline, it does not matter because the software does not decrypt files.
-It tried to repair the non-encrypted part of the file.
+It tries to repair the non-encrypted part of the file.
 The key is only relevant for decryption, it’s about the location of the key.
 Again, Media_Repair does not decrypt the file, so it does not need this key and doesn’t care whether it is online or offline.

 Does it work with extension .abcd or .efgh (whatever extension)?